 There’s nothing wrong with throwing some light-hearted humor into your next Instagram campaign–just avoid mocking potential customers when you do it.

-12. Lime Crime ignores website hack, responds with emoji-filled rant
+12. Lime Crime ignores website hack, then responds with emoji-filled rant on Instagram

 Makeup company Lime Crime ran into quite a bit of controversy on Instagram when a large number of their customers complained that their credit card information had been hacked after purchasing goods through the brand’s website.